blessedtt/cssweng-project/README.md

 For testing:
 install all dependencies on both `client` and `server` folders using ``npm install`` on their directories.

-On the client terminal:
-> run `npm start`

-On the server terminal:
+On the Server directory:
-> run `npx prisma generate` first, and then `npm run devStart`
-> if you want to run without nodemon, build the ts files into js with `npm run build` and then `npm start`

-Once installed, use `npm start` on the client terminal, and `npm run start` on the server terminal.
+Run `npm run build`, then run `npm run start` and open the application through `http://localhost:3000`

 The Planetscale connection has been removed in order to protect access of the database.